cigroup-ol/metaopt/docs/index.rst

 MetaOpt will return the optimal arguments it found after 60 seconds.

-To also limit the time of an individual computation of ``f`` we can pass a timeout in seconds by using the :class:`metaopt.plugins.timeout.TimeoutPlugin`.
+To also limit the time of an individual computation of ``f`` we can pass a timeout in seconds by using the :class:`metaopt.plugin.timeout.TimeoutPlugin`.

 .. code-block:: python

     from metaopt.optimizer.gridsearch import GridSearchOptimizer
-    from metaopt.plugins.timeout import TimeoutPlugin
+    from metaopt.plugin.timeout import TimeoutPlugin

     args = optimize(f, timeout=60, optimizer=GridSearchOptimizer(),
                     plugins=[TimeoutPlugin(5)])